atreyeem99/ORCA-keywords/README.md

 - `QUICKDOCK` simple keyord to set DOCKLEVEL QUICK
 - `LINEW and INLINEW` control the LINES function used in the calculation of the correlation function and are related to the lifetime of intermediate states and energy disordering.
 - `orca_cclib` Precalculation of one particle coupling coefficients for ACCCI
+- geometry used in the input file should correspond to that of the FINAL state, specified through the `ISCFSHESSIAN` flag